modelscope/modelscope-agent/modelscope_agent/multi_agents_utils/README.md

 ```

 Those agents will then be registered to `task_center` by `add_agents` method.

+Notice that when turning a class into a ray actor in the initialization method `create_component()`,
+to be able to access information from a specific method within that actor in the ray cluster, we need to append `.remote()`
+to the method call, as follows:

 ```python

 # register agents in remote = True mode
 ray.get(task_center.add_agents.remote([role_play1, role_play2]))
 ```

+When `ray.get()` is used to retrieve the result of a remote method, this indicates a synchronous process.
+This is to ensure that the value from this step has completed its operation before proceeding with subsequent actions.

 If you want to run the multi-agent in a single process without *Ray*, you could set `remote=False` in the agent initialization.
 We have to slightly modify the `add_agents` method to support the single process mode.